Types of Research Degrees

-What is the difference between a PhD and a Professional Doctorate (eg DBA, DPA, SJD)?
+What is the difference between a Professional Doctorate and a Doctor of Philosophy?

-A PhD takes 3 years and has traditionally been the highest research degree and the only degree that entitles you to call yourself Dr. To do a PhD you need to have shown you can do primary research.
-In the field you wish to study you usually need to have:
+A PhD normally takes 3 years and upon successful completion, you are entitled to call yourself a Doctor (Dr).
+To do a PhD, you need to demonstrate that you have the knowledge and ability to complete primary research.
+In the field you wish to study, you usually need to have:

 - a Masters (research) degree; or